chandud1124/aim_smart_class/LIMITED_CONTROL_GUIDE.md

 ## Overview

-The IoT Classroom system implements a comprehensive limited control framework that allows administrators to grant granular, restricted access to devices.
+The AutoVolt system implements a comprehensive limited control framework that allows administrators to grant granular, restricted access to devices.
 This system is designed to provide secure, controlled access while maintaining user safety and system integrity.

 ## Architecture